GitNickProgramming/Dork/documentation/README.rst

 ## Getting Started

-This game requires the user to have an IDE, python, requirements-dev.txt package installed, etc.
+This game requires the user to have an IDE that can run Python programs.

+First install  , python, requirements-dev.txt package installed, etc.

 ### Prerequisites